Difficulty: Medium, Asked-In: Google, Facebook

 Suppose we are using heap sort for the implementation.

 For m > n, if we compare the time complexity of this approach with the previous approach, then it is not better!
-The idea is: We have improved the time complexity of searching after sorting both arrays, but here, the time complexity is dominated by the sorting algorithm, which is O(mlogm).
-The time complexity of the above approach is O(mlogn), which is better than O(mlogm).
+The idea is: We have improved the time complexity of searching, but time complexity is dominated by the sorting algorithm, which is O(mlogm).
+The time complexity of the previous approach is O(mlogn), which is better than O(mlogm).
 Think!

 vector<int> arrayIntersection(int X[], int Y[], int m, int n)